sirbh/healthcare-assistant/readme.md

 * **Long-term memory**: Retained using a `user id` to personalize interactions over different chat

 * **Chat summarization**: Once the message count reaches 40, the system summarizes the conversation to support long-running sessions.

+## Functional Features of the App

+- **Multiple Chats per User**
+  Users can create and manage multiple conversations under the same user namespace.

+- **Long-Running Conversations**
+  A **Summarizer Agent** helps maintain long conversations by summarizing message history when it exceeds a limit of 40 messages.

+- **Short-Term Memory Support**
+  Each chat is mapped with chatid so that it can be fetched later.

+- **Long-Term Memory Support**
+  A persistent memory shared across all chats for a user, allowing the system to recall key information like conditions, age, and gender.

+- **Private and Public Chats**
+  Users can mark conversations as **private** (accessible only to them) or **public** (visible in shared/public view).

+- **Theme Selection**
+  Users can toggle between **dark mode** and **light mode** for a personalized visual experience.